adsharma/adsharma.github.io/_posts/2025-01-19-fquery-meets-sqlmodel.md

     z = Column(Integer, nullable=False)
 ```

-There are a number of other alternatives, but the most important is Django ORM.
-Django, like SQLAlchemy is a large, well established project, I suspect SQLAlchemy has a larger mind share than Django's native ORM.
-Almost all the other web frameworks (Flask and FastAPI)
-use SQLAlchemy.
-Lately, I found attempts to integrate [Django and SQLAlchemy](https://djangostars.com/blog/merging-django-orm-with-sqlalchemy-for-easier-data-analysis/) to take advantage of [SQLAlchemy Core](https://medium.com/@noransaber685/getting-started-with-sqlalchemy-core-for-beginners-part2-5d8f9becad3f).
+Besides SQLModel, another prominent alternative is Django ORM.
+Although Django is a well-established project, SQLAlchemy's mindshare appears to be larger, particularly since it's widely used by other web frameworks like Flask and FastAPI.
+Interestingly, there are efforts to [integrate Django with SQLAlchemy](https://djangostars.com/blog/merging-django-orm-with-sqlalchemy-for-easier-data-analysis/), leveraging SQLAlchemy Core's [capabilities](https://medium.com/@noransaber685/getting-started-with-sqlalchemy-core-for-beginners-part2-5d8f9becad3f) to enhance data analysis, as seen in various examples.

 ## Enter SQLModel